Madhav-Malhotra/overclocked/README.md

 ### Ensuring Correctness of Bitstream via Simulation

-The script uses a relatively aggressive flow for optimization after synthesis, hence it is important that you ensure your design works correctly after synthesis.
+The script uses a relatively aggressive flow for optimization after synthesis, hence it is important that you **ensure your design works correctly after synthesis**.
 You can simulate your design after synthesis or after implementation in `build/scripts/`.
 These types of simulation run the synthesized and implemented design instead of the design that you write in Verilog.
 It will provide information on how your code maps to the hardware and whether the optimizations break your code (hopefully not).